-The Exchange also proposes to add a provision stating that a trade resulting from an erroneous quote(s) in the underlying security shall be adjusted or busted as set forth in the Obvious Error provisions of the Proposed Rule, provided a party notifies the Exchange's Market Control in a timely manner, as further described below.
-Pursuant to the Proposed Rule, an erroneous quote occurs when the underlying security has a width of at least \$1.00 and has a width at least five times greater than the average quote width for such underlying security during the time period encompassing two minutes before and after the dissemination of such quote.
-For purposes of the Proposed Rule, the average quote width will be determined by adding the quote widths of sample quotations at regular 15-second intervals during the four-minute time period referenced above (excluding the quote(s) in question) and dividing by the number of quotes during such time period (excluding the quote(s) in question).
-Similar to the proposal with respect to erroneous prints described above, if a party believes that it participated in an erroneous transaction resulting from an erroneous quote(s) it must notify the Exchange's Market Control in accordance with the notification provisions of the Obvious Error provision described above.
+The Exchange also proposes to add a provision stating that a trade resulting from an erroneous quote(s) in the underlying security shall be adjusted or nullified as set forth in the Obvious Error provisions of the Proposed Rule, provided a party notifies MRC in a timely manner, as further described below.
+Pursuant to the Proposed Rule, an erroneous quote occurs when the underlying security has a bid/ask differential of at least \$1.00 and has a bid/ask differential at least five times greater than the average bid/ask differential for such underlying security during the time period encompassing two minutes before and after the dissemination of such quote.
+For purposes of the Proposed Rule, the average bid/ask differential will be determined by adding the bid/ask differentials of sample quotes at regular 15-second intervals during the fourminute time period referenced above (excluding the quote(s) in question) and dividing by the number of quotes during such time period (excluding the quote(s) in question).13 Similar to the proposal with respect to erroneous prints described above, if a party believes that it participated in an erroneous transaction resulting from an erroneous quote(s) it must notify MRC in accordance with the notification provisions of the Obvious Error provision described above.
 The Proposed Rule, therefore, puts the onus on each Member to notify the Exchange if such Member believes that a trade should be reviewed pursuant to either of the proposed provisions, as the Exchange is not in position to determine the impact of erroneous prints or quotes on individual Members.
 The Exchange notes that it does not believe that additional time is necessary with respect to a trade based on an erroneous quote because a Member has all information necessary to detect the error at the time of an option transaction that was triggered by an erroneous quote, which is in contrast to the proposed erroneous print provision that includes a dependency on an action by the market where the underlying security traded.

-As an example of a situation in which a trade results from an erroneous quote in the underlying security, assume again that a given underlying is quoting and trading in the \$49.00-\$50.00 price range then a liquidity gap occurs, with bidders not representing quotes in the market place and an offer quoted at \$5.00.
-Quoting may quickly return to normal, again in the \$49.00-\$50.00 price range, but due to the potential perception that the underlying has gone through a dramatic price revaluation, numerous options trades could trigger based off of this new quoted price in the interim.
-Because the price that triggered such trades was not a valid price it would be appropriate to review said option trades.
+As an example of a situation in which a trade results from an erroneous quote in the underlying security, assume again that a given underlying security is quoting and trading in the \$49.00- \$50.00 price range then a liquidity gap occurs, with bidders not representing quotes in the market place and an offer quoted at \$5.00.
+Quoting may quickly